Our mission is to provide unforgettable faith, education, and renewal experiences in God's creation for all God's people.

 What do we believe in?

-We share a welcoming, prayerful, playful space - a simple environment, disconnected from the distractions of technology and the world.
+We share a welcoming, prayerful, playful, and brave space - a simple environment, disconnected from the distractions of technology and the world.

 We lead and teach based on Lutheran theology.